jackwadden/ANMLZoo/EntityResolution/code/README.md

 #### **name_generator.py**
 name_generator asks for five initial values: the number of total names, the number of first names, the number of last names, a random seed from which to generate first and last name combinations, and a name delimiter symbol.
 Note that the order each parameter is mentioned in the prior sentence is the order that each parameter should be entered in the command line.

 name_generator.py outputs a text file of arbitrary size.
-A name file delimited by comma characters would look like the following:
+A name file delimited by ~ characters would look like the following:

 ```
-LastName1, FirstName1
+LastName1, FirstName1~
-LastName2, FirstName2
+LastName2, FirstName2~
-LastName3, FirstName3
+LastName3, FirstName3~
 etc. …
 ```